February 25, 2025

 “I am excited to join the River City Bank Team,” said Fabisch Miller, Executive Vice President and Commercial Banking Director.
 “With its headquarters in Sacramento, River City Bank is uniquely positioned to offer customized credit facilities, access to decision-makers, and competitive pricing to middle-market businesses.”

-Fabisch Miller earned her MBA from the University of California, Davis and has an undergraduate degree in International Business and Marketing from California State University, Sacramento.
+Fabisch Miller earned her MBA from the University of California, Davis, and has an undergraduate degree in International Business and Marketing from California State University, Sacramento.
 She is the Treasurer for the California Forest Foundation and has also been involved with many other local charities.
 Fabisch Miller is a mother of two and enjoys exercising with friends; she has run sixteen marathons and even more half-marathons.

 For more information about River City Bank, visit RiverCityBank.com